kbase/narrative/docs/developer/data_import.md

 ## Introduction

-The general flow of data goes from an external data source, to files uploaded to the Staging Area, to data objects imported to the Workspace service.
-The two main user actions here - uploading and importing - are separated by accessing the Staging Service, and running one or more Import apps.
+The general flow of data goes from an external data source, to files uploaded to the Staging Area, to data objects imported to the Workspace service and available in the Narrative.
+The two main user actions here - uploading and importing - are performed by accessing the Staging Service, and running one or more Import apps, respectively.
 Both of these are started by opening the Import tab of the data slideout.

 ## Staging Service

 The Staging Service acts as a first stop for importing data.
-This service provides an API to a KBase-hosted file system.
-Each user has separate file storage under their username.
-The Narrative front end uses a [REST client](../../kbase-extension/static/kbase/js/api/StagingServiceClient.js) to get access to that service.
+This service provides an API to a KBase-hosted file system, where each user has a separate file storage directory under their username.
+The Narrative front end uses a [REST client](../../kbase-extension/static/kbase/js/api/StagingServiceClient.js) to access that service and manipulate files.

 ## Staging Service Viewer

 Users can interact with the Staging Service through the Import tab of the data slideout.
 The top portion of this tab is controlled by the [FileUploadWidget](../../kbase-extension/static/kbase/js/widgets/narrative_core/upload/fileUploadWidget.js).
 This uses [Dropzone](https://www.dropzone.dev/js/) to provide a drag-and-drop interface for uploading files.
-If the user's account is linked to Globus, an active link is also provided.
+If the user's account is linked to Globus, a link is also provided.
+Another option is to upload via URL.
+This requires running an app that imports data to the Staging Service from an external, public URL.

 The bottom portion of the Import tab acts as a file browser and selector for starting the Import process.
 The staged files get rendered by the [StagingAreaViewer](../../kbase-extension/static/kbase/js/widgets/narrative_core/upload/stagingAreaViewer.js) module.
-This viewer fetches the list of files from the Staging Service, updating every 30 seconds (by default, configured in [config.json](../../src/config.json.templ)).
+This viewer fetches the list of files from the Staging Service, updating every 30 seconds.

 ## Data Import